SciSpike/yaktor-docs/eclipse/ConfigureEclipse.md

 We would recommend perhaps downloading one of the versions that supports JavaScript development.
 However, you may also download any of the other versions and then extend it later.

-You can find al the eclipse versions at www.eclipse.org.
+You can find all the eclipse versions at www.eclipse.org.

 ## Add the Yaktor Features